Stabilizing Variable Selection and Regression: Stable blankets

 where $\CH^{\operatorname{int}}(Y)$ are all children of $Y$ that are directly intervened on and $\DE(X^k)$ are all descendants of $X^k$ including $X^k$ itself.
 Then, the stable blanket, denoted by $\SB(Y)$, is defined as the smallest set $S\subseteq N^{\text{int}}$ that satisfies

-\end{definition} A different characterization of the stable blanket is given in the following theorem, which also proves that the stable blanket is generalizable and regression optimal. \begin{theorem}[stable blankets are generalizable and regression optimal] Assume Setting~\ref{setting:causal}, then the stable blanket consists of all children of $Y$ that are not in $N^{\text{int}}$, the parents of such children and the parents of $Y$.
+\end{definition} A different characterization of the stable blanket is given in the following theorem, which also proves that the stable blanket is generalizable and regression optimal. \begin{theorem}[stable blankets are generalizable and regression optimal] Assume Setting~\ref{setting:causal}, then the stable blanket consists of all children of $Y$ that are in $N^{\text{int}}$, the parents of such children and the parents of $Y$.
 Furthermore, it holds that $\SB(Y)\in\mathbb{O}_{\mathcal{E}}$. \end{theorem} A proof is given in Appendix~\ref{sec:proofs}.
 It is illustrative to think about the set $\SB(Y)$ in relation to the parent set $\PA(Y)$ and the Markov blanket $\MB(Y)$.
 By Theorem~\ref{thm:stable_blanket}, it will lie somewhere between these two sets.
-The exact size depends on the intervention variables, with the following special cases: (i) if there are no interventions it holds that $\SB(Y)=\MB(Y)$, (ii) if there are sufficiently many interventions, e.g., on any node other than $Y$, it holds that $\SB(Y)=\PA(Y)$.
+The exact size depends on the intervention variables, with the following special cases: (i) if there are no interventions it holds that $\SB(Y)=\MB(Y)$, (ii) if there are sufficiently many interventions, e.g., on any node other than $Y$, it holds that

+$\SB(Y)=\PA(Y)$.
 A visualization of these relations is given in Figure~\ref{fig:stablepred}.
 Whenever the goal is to find the direct causal parents of a response variable, one can generally get closer than the Markov blanket by considering the stable blanket.